Gebi83/coursera_angularjs/module1-solution/Readme.txt

-Solutio for Module 1 assignment.
+Solution for Module 1 assignment.